 Following the reference, authors should provide a conflict of interest statement.
 Corresponding authors should ensure all co-authors to confirm agreement with the final statement.
 A conflict of interest is defined as a situation in which a source of funding, or any financial and personal relationships that might bias the authors’ work.

-AIO is a currently provide online-only publication service to offer fast publication process.
-The make the publication affordable to scholars with or without funding while maintaining the system, we charge publication fee of 150 USD per article.
-Invited review articles and editorials are free to publish in AIO.
+AIO is a currently providing FREE online-only publication service for original research articles.
+The Editorial board believes that the free online-only publication policy will faciliate the communication between scholars with or without funding.
+Invited reviews, case reports and editorials are also free to publish in AIO.
+The printed version of published articles are available upon request with a cost of 150 $.
 Payments can be made with either credit cards or Paypal (see below).
-The receipts will be forwarded to the listed corresponding author upon online publication of the paper.
+The receipts will be forwarded to the listed corresponding author upon print publication of the paper.
 Please note the payment is nonrefundable.
-The print version of published articles are available upon request with additional cost.